perki/copper-crm-bkp/README.md

 An attempt of parallelization has been made with rate-limiting as Copper's API is limiting to 180 calls / minutes.
 The current logic is pretty weak and could be rewritten using a pool of calls and a fixed number of parrallel call to do.

+Files that are `links` to external ressources such as Google Drive are saved with as `data/files/{id}.json` items;

 ### Missing
-- Files and Link to Google Drive
+- It seems nothing 😅